 While our Edmonton dentist does deal with most aspects of dentistry, there are a few things we do not do.
-For these few areas we deal with highly trained specialists who will treat our patients in an excellent way.
+For these few areas, we deal with highly trained specialists who will treat our patients in an excellent way.
 We refer all of our orthodontic patients, the difficult wisdom tooth extractions, any periodontal issues, and very young children so that they are dealt with by specialists trained in those particular fields.
-Rest assured we do this so that our patients are always in good hands.
+You can rest assured - we do this so that our patients are always in good hands.

-At the first visit we will discuss any concerns the patient has with their teeth/smile/bite.
-We will take x-rays so we can see all teeth in detail so we know what we are dealing with and don’t miss anything.
+At the first visit, we will discuss any concerns the patient has with their teeth/smile/bite.
+We will take x-rays so we can see all the teeth in detail so we know what we are dealing with and don’t miss anything.
 We will do a thorough intra and extra oral exam.
-We will formulate a treatment plan so everything can be “fixed” in the future.
-This will include any things that “have to be done” (deal with all decay, infection, fractured or broken teeth) as well as any things that the patient wants addressed (their smile, gaps, color/whiteness of the teeth).
+A treatment plan will be formulated so everything can be “fixed” in the future.
+This will include anything that “has to be done” (deal with all decay, infection, fractured or broken teeth) as well as anything that the patient wants to be addressed (their smile, gaps, colour/whiteness of the teeth).

 We aim to see our patients for emergencies on the same or following day.
 As long as we are given some flexibility and enough warning, most patients will be seen that same day.
 This doesn’t mean the problem will necessarily be fixed that day, but it will be, at the very least, dealt with to get the patient out of pain or discomfort and a plan will be formulated as to what we need to do to complete the treatment.

 How Far Ahead Are You Booking?
 Will I Have to Wait for Months to See the Dentist?

 We do not book very far in advance.
 We realize that patients usually want to come in fairly promptly and so we schedule our appointments accordingly.
 For emergencies, we will usually get you on the same day, and for hygiene usually within a week.

 Do You Do All Dental Procedures at Your Clinic?